All Historical Preservation Committee meetings are canceled until further notice.

 Current Project Goals and Initiatives:

-- Notable Residents: Nominate and research at least six (6) new notables.
+- Notable Residents: Identify and research six new notables.

-- Research and recognize at least two (2) Costa Mesa based businesses that have been in business for 50+ years.
+- Researched and recognized three Costa Mesa based businesses that have been in business for 50+ years.

-- Utility Box Art Program: Partner with the Cultural Arts Committee to feature two (2) utility boxes with art wrap of a historical image.
+- Utility Box Art Program: Partnered with the Cultural Arts Committee to feature one utility box with art wrap of a historical image.

-- Social Media: Continue to publicize ongoing accomplishments and initiatives.
-(2 posts per month)
+- Social Media: Publicized ongoing accomplishments and initiatives.